orlo/clientsuccess-crm-integration/README.md

 The signing works by adding a sha256 hash\_hmac query parameter on all requests (see: http://php.net/hash_hmac )

+The CS\_USERNAME environment variable is used to authenticate with client success.

+The CS\_PASSWORD environment variable is used to authenticate with client success.

-You can choose to ignore this parameter if you so wish.
+You can choose to ignore these parameters if you so wish.

 ## Required HTTP Interface